Qaem Shahr

-etymology
+Etymology

 Chamno: Also known as Jemanan, it consists of two parts: "Chamn" (grass) and "o" (water in the Tabari language).
 It referred to an area characterized by lush grasslands and water.
 Historical records of Tabaristan mention that during the 6th century AH, a river flowed through Chamno.
 Its bridge was repaired at the personal expense of Shah Ghazi Rustam (460 to 536 AH), the ruler of Tabaristan, to prevent its water from going to waste.
 Ibn Isfandiyar also frequently mentioned Chamno in the History of Tabaristan.
 Today, there is a neighborhood called Jemanan in Qaem Shahr.